zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 for all $\bm{v}$.
-Expressed this way, it is clear that the constraint is vectorial (e.i. coordinate-independent, basis-independent) in nature:
+Expressed this way, it is clear that the constraint is geometric (e.i. coordinate-independent, basis-independent) in nature:

 $$ \tag{1b}
 	\bm{n} = \int_{\bm{m} \in \mathbb{S^2}} \bm{m} D(\bm{m}) d\Omega(\bm{m}).